Training Your Dog To Stay Off Furniture

 Dogs are driven by their senses, particularly smell.
 Your scent is strong on furniture pieces like sofas and beds, and lying on them can help your dog feel closer to you even when you are not around.
 Elevating their resting places near yours or using your worn clothing on their bedding may help divert their presence from the couch to their designated space.

-See also Effective Ways To Train Your Dog For Therapy Work
+See also How To Train Your Dog To Enjoy Nail Trims

 Asserting Dominance or Seeking Elevation